 Are truckers really boycotting Florida over Gov DeSantis’ immigration policies?

-Another day, another viral claim on TikTok that turns out to be wildly exaggerated at best.

-Liberals on Twitter spent the past few days celebrating after rumours emerged claiming that the state of Florida, headed by conservative culture warrior and likely 2024 contender Ron DeSantis, was experiencing a sudden and massive food shortage in grocery stores thanks to a boycott of the state by the nation’s truckers.
+‘I’m aware of the reports, but have not heard of any issues,’ truckers’ group says

+In recent days, social media has been flooded with videos of truck drivers claiming they are boycotting Florida after the state’s governor, Ron DeSantis, signed into law a strict immigration enforcement bill.

-According to the rumours, truckers across the United States had suddenly decided en masse to cease deliveries to the Sunshine State, with the reason supposedly being a new bill signed into law by the governor strengthening immigration law enforcement in the state.
+According to the social media posts, truckers across the United States had decided en masse to cease deliveries to the Sunshine State, citing the tough immigration policies.
+One TikToker who made a video about his own concerns about the law, sanchezmanuel33, told The Independent that he thought “thousands” of truckers were participating.

+However, it does not appear that such a mass demonstration has been taking place as of yet.

+The Florida Trucking Association, which lobbies on behalf of the state’s trucking industry at the Florida statehouse, was able to shed some light on the situation.
+The group’s president told The Independent that she was aware of the TikTok videos but as of yet was not noticing any impacts on trucking businesses operating in the state.

+“I’m aware of the reports, but have not heard of any issues,” Alix Miller said.

+Other news reports indicate that there were no shortages reported at grocery stores in the state as of yet.
+One immigrants’ rights advocate who spoke to a local Florida news outlet said that she had spoken to several local organisations about pulling together a possible boycott, but those plans had not materialised so far.

-It was a wild claim, backed up by a series of TikTok videos that quickly fooled various big left-leaning accounts into parroting the narrative: A TikTok video of a man recording a line of empty store shelves at a grocery store was quickly shared thousands of times as evidence of the supposed crisis.
+A series of TikTok videos quickly spread across left-leaning accounts on Twitter, boasting of a looming boycott.
+One TikTok video of a man recording a line of empty store shelves at a grocery store was viewed hundreds of thousands of times as evidence of shortages supposedly cropping up in the state.

 @pjs_journey Keep playing Florida!
 You about to find out! #fyp #rondesantis #florida #home #foryoupage #fypシ #foryoupage ♬ original sound - PJ’s Journey

-His thread had been viewed more than 3 million times by Monday afternoon.
+Rep Alexandria Ocasio-Cortez also appeared to voice support for a trucker boycott.

+“Anti-immigrant policies reap what they sow.
+DeSantis’ Florida is about to find that out,” she said on Twitter, adding, “No más.
+Time to stop biting the hands that feed.”

-The issue even received media coverage: A local newspaper, the Tallahassee Democrat, covered the TikToks and explained the basics of the immigration law, all the while claiming authoritatively that truckers were “not delivering to Florida”.
-Newsweek published an uncritical look at the TikToks as well, while noting that it couldn’t actually verify whether the video showing empty shelves had even been recorded in Florida.
+The issue has even received media coverage: A local newspaper, the Tallahassee Democrat, covered the TikToks and explained the basics of the immigration law, adding that “we don’t know for sure that (drivers) are” boycotting the state.

-A quick scan of various Publix locations (Florida’s largest supermarket chain) across the state indicated no service disruptions or shortages in the state, and there was no evidence on social media of any stores with empty shelves beyond the one singular TikTok filmed by someone named “PJ’s Journey”.
+A review of various Publix locations – Florida’s largest supermarket chain – across the state indicated no service disruptions or shortages, and there was no evidence on social media of any stores with empty shelves beyond the one TikTok filmed by a user named “PJ’s Journey”.

-There were even signs that the original TikTok video had been recorded by someone who knew better; the refrigerated store shelves in the video were stripped completely bare, an act usually only done when a technical malfunction occurs, and a pile of apparently to-be-stocked merchandise can be seen on a cart as the camera passes by.

-Both Newsweek and the Tallahassee Democrat attempted to couch their articles with language admitting that the boycott’s existence could not be proven, but in the latter’s case, that explanation was only included further down from language that definitively claimed otherwise.
+The Independent has contacted a number of grocery chains in the state and made multiple attempts to reach Publix for comment.

 Join our commenting forum